-Marlins’ Rojas says team is poised to make big progress
+Strasburg gets feel for pitching on the road in a pandemic

 “There won’t be a lot of interaction on the plane of players and coaches, which during the normal times you’d see conversations going on about baseball or about other things,” Black said.
 “It’s a great time on the plane to talk to a player or catch up with guys.
 You probably won’t see a lot of that this season.”

-AP Sports Writers Howard Fendrich, Pat Graham and Steve Megargee contributed to this report.
+AP Sports Writers Howard Fendrich, Pat Graham, Janie McCauley, Steve Megargee, Charles Odum, Tom Withers and Bernie Wilson contributed to this report.

 Follow Steven Wine on Twitter: https://twitter.com/Steve_Wine